General Terms and Conditions

 9.3.
 The CN is entitled to make the provision of services conditional on the payment of deposits or the provision of other guarantees at an appropriate level on the part of the CL at any time.

 9.4.
 Unless otherwise agreed in the contract, one-time payments shall be charged after the services have been provided, while current payments shall generally be charged in advance and on a monthly basis.
 The invoices submitted by the CN, including VAT, are payable within 14 days from receipt of the invoice at the latest, without deductions and free of charges.
 The payment conditions defined in the total order shall apply analogously to partial invoices.
-A payment shall be deemed to have been effected on the date on which the payment amount is at the CN’s disposal.
+A payment shall be deemed to have been affected on the date on which the payment amount is at the CN’s disposal.
 If the CL defaults on payment, the CN is entitled to demand payment of statutory default interest rates and all collection-related costs.
 If the CL is in default of payment for over 14 days, the CN is entitled to stop all services.
 Furthermore, the CN is entitled to demand immediate payment for all services provided, irrespective of any other terms of payment.

 9.5.
 All taxes and duties arising from the contractual relationship, such as stamp duty on legal transactions or source tax, shall be borne by the CL.
 If charges for any such taxes and duties are levelled against the CN, the CL shall indemnify and hold the CN harmless in this respect.